RodHowell-Algorithms/Tree-Viewer/README.md

    (Depending on your shell, the `;` above may need to be escaped or replaced with a `:`.)

-The [complete package documentation](https://rodhowell-algorithms.github.io/Tree-Viewer/doc/edu/ksu/cis/viewer/package-summary.html) can be found in the `doc` folder.

 ## Compiling the Code

 If you wish to modify the code, you will need to download a copy, either by cloning it with `git` or by downloading and decompressing a [ZIP archive](https://github.com/RodHowell-Algorithms/Tree-Viewer/archive/refs/heads/main.zip).
 To compile the code, assuming you have the [Java Development Kit (JDK)](https://www.java.com/en/download/manual.jsp) installed, enter the following from a command line within the root folder of the project (i.e., the one containing the subfolders, `doc` and `edu`):